segmentio/segment-docs/src/connections/destinations/catalog/actions-attio/index.md

 You can specify additional attributes to be mapped on the **Edit Mapping** page.

-For example, we could set some additional properties on the Company using these Mapping Fields under "Additional Company attributes".
+For example, you could set some additional properties on the Company using these Mapping Fields under "Additional Company attributes".
 The column on the left should contain properties from your event, or custom text, and the column on the right should reference attributes on that object type in Attio, represented by their slug.
 For example: